trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - Promise-returning CLI actions and Fastify route handlers at external boundaries.
 This does not exempt normal `Error` construction inside shared library code.
+- `try`/`catch` blocks at host/tool boundaries only when the catch maps into a typed error or wire error.
+Internal exception capture should use `Effect.try`, `Effect.tryPromise`, or `Result.try`.
 - `S.Class`, `S.TaggedErrorClass`, `Context.Service`, `Rpc.make`, and
   `HttpApi.make` when they are required or idiomatic for the Effect API.
 - Plain `Map` usage for local pure transformations, such as graph utility